Personalized go / no-go agent

 Personalization blend

-For brand-new users with no outcome history, the call falls back to the deterministic score + archetype priors.
-As outcomes accumulate per pseudonym, the personal model's blend weight ramps linearly from 5 outcomes (0% personal) to 30 outcomes (50% personal); above 30, the blend caps at 50/50 against the calibrated score.
+For brand-new users with no outcome history, the call falls back to the archetype prior (or a neutral 0.5 if neither exists yet).
+As outcomes accumulate per pseudonym, the personal model's weight against the archetype prior ramps linearly from 5 outcomes (0% personal) to 30 outcomes (100% personal); above 30 the personal model fully replaces the archetype prior.
+This is a different ramp than /v1/recommend-spot's discovery blend, which caps at 50% by design.

 Hard physics gates always win

 Lightning, hazardous AQI and storm gates short-circuit the entire decision pipeline.
-The LLM never sees the request when a gate fires — the response is forced to skip with a deterministic safety message.
-Personalisation cannot override safety.
+The reasoning LLM never sees the request when a gate fires: the response is forced to recommendation: "no-go" via the deterministic template, and personal_score, archetype_score are dropped to null with personalization_weight: 0.
+Personalisation does not override a hard safety gate.

 Privacy + deletion

-Pseudonyms are tenant-private — you assign them, the engine never learns the underlying user id.
-GDPR Article 17 deletion is available at DELETE /v1/decision/user-data/:pseudonym; it scrubs every personally-attributable row (behavioral model, decision-runs, non-aggregate audit) and returns receipt headers (X-Anonymized-Rows, X-Receipt) for your compliance log.
+Pseudonyms are tenant-private: you assign them, and the engine never receives the underlying user id, though a pseudonym can still be personal data under GDPR Recital 26 and Goable acts as processor.
+GDPR Article 17 deletion is available at DELETE /v1/decision/user-data/:pseudonym; it scrubs every personally-attributable row (behavioral model, decision-runs, skill posteriors, recommendation runs, non-aggregate audit) and returns 204 with five receipt headers (X-Anonymized-Rows, X-Anonymized-Decision-Runs, X-Anonymized-Skill-Posteriors, X-Anonymized-Recommendation-Runs, X-Receipt) for your compliance log.
 Recital 26 anonymous aggregates survive.